DataDog/terraform-provider-datadog/docs/resources/user_role.md

 page_title: "datadog_user_role Resource - terraform-provider-datadog"
 subcategory: ""
 description: |-
   Provides a Datadog UserRole resource.
 This can be used to create and manage Datadog user_role.
+Note that this resource is in beta and is subject to change.
 ---

 # datadog_user_role (Resource)

 Provides a Datadog UserRole resource.
 This can be used to create and manage Datadog user_role.
+Note that this resource is in beta and is subject to change.

 ## Example Usage